Outdoor rinks closed in Fort Sask - FortSaskOnline.com

-The snow is taking its toll on rinks.
+The snow is taking its toll on area rinks.

 On Monday (Feb.4), the City of Fort Saskatchewan decided to temporarily close all outdoor ice surfaces and rink shacks.